jorjiang/Crypto-Alarm/README.md

 5. List the top 10 undervalued and overvalued projects by **subtracting** the two scores above.

 ### What metrics are used
-Again this is highly subjective and should be taken with a grain of salt.
-Bellow are the Metrics we have picked and the reason why:
+> ***Again we can not emphasis enought that this is highly subjective and should be taken with a grain of salt.
+Bellow are the Metrics we have picked and the reason why:**

 #### Metrics 1: GitHub Activities
 Despite the Stories and Marketing show circuling around the internet, Never forget this: Ultimately the ***CORE value*** of a cryptocurrency lies in its **Protocol** and various ***Applications*** surrounding it, in other words: it's a **Software**, more precisely **Open sourced Software**.
 And the core value of a software comes from the developers behind it.